michael-milette/moodle-filter_filtercodes/README.md

 {scrape url="..." tag="..." class="..." id="..." code="..."}

+Example:

+{scrape url="https://example.com" tag="h1"}

-Tip: When adding this tag in one of Moodle's WYSIWYG editors like Atto or TinyMCE, the tag may end up embedded in a set of HTML paragraph tags.
+When adding this tag in one of Moodle's WYSIWYG editors like Atto or TinyMCE, the tag may end up embedded in a set of HTML paragraph tags.
 If this happens, the content you are scraping may not result in valid HTML.
-To fix the problem, you will need to go into the source code view of the editor and replace the P (paragraph) tags with div and then save.
+To fix the problem, you will need to go into the source code view of the editor and replace the opening and closing P (paragraph) tags with div tags and then save.
 Alternatively, if there is nothing else in the editor, you can remove everything before and after the tag and save.

+Another potential issue that could result in the message "Content is missing.
+Please notify the webmaster." appearing is if the editor converts the URL parameter's value into a link.
+If this happens, simply use the editor's **Unlink** tool to remove the hyperlink from inside the tag's URL parameter.

 Parameters: